JUMPSTART ENERGY PILL INGREDIENTS

 Phenylalanine is an essential amino acid found in common protein foods.
 Like other nutrient amino acids, phenylalanine comes in L- (from the Latin levo for left) and D- (from dextro for right) forms.
 The directions refer to minor differences in the amino acids' molecular structure, as evidenced by light refraction.
 L-phenylalanine is predominantly a nervous system stimulant, mood enhancer, and appetite suppressant.
 While D-phenylalanine also apparently has antidepressant properties, it is taken primarily to control chronic pain.
 Synthetic DL-phenylalanine (DLPA), which is a primary effector of mood elevation in the JUMPSTART mix, is half L-phenylalanine and half D-phenylalanine.
 DLPA has some of the effects of both forms of phenylalanine, although most people take it for the pain-relieving effects of D-phenylalanine.

 With the help of essential cofactors (such as pyridoxine, a form of vitamin B6, which is used with B12 to activate many of the critical ingredients of JUMPSTART), the body transforms phenylalanine in a series of steps into the amino acid tyrosine and then into the important neurotransmitters dopamine and noradrenaline.
-These neurotransmitters affect brain and nervous system function to elevate mood and increase alertness.
+These neurotransmitters affect the brain and nervous system function to elevate mood and increase alertness.
 D-phenylalanine has also been shown to promote the action in the brain of the small protein molecules known as endorphins and enkephalins.
 These are natural, morphine-like biochemicals that reduce pain and promote mild euphoria.
 D-phenylalanine is thought to work by inhibiting the enzymes that normally break down endorphins and enkephalins.
 This allows endorphins and enkephalins to stay active longer, thus enhancing mood and preventing the perception of pain.
 D-phenylalanine can also be converted in the body into the compound phenylethylamine, which is thought to have mood-boosting effects.

-There is some evidence to suggest DLPA can help alcoholics or other drug addicts during withdrawal, and is well known to have as significant an antidepressant effect as many of the more common prescribed drugs.
+There is some evidence to suggest DLPA can help alcoholics or other drug addicts during withdrawal and is well known to have as significant an antidepressant effect as many of the more commonly prescribed drugs.
 A 1985 study found that DLPA improved the mood and mood stability of subjects with attention deficit disorder.
 It is claimed that phenylalanine can promote sexual arousal, and there is evidence that phenylalanine can increase mental alertness (Grevet et al. 2002) and release hormones reducing appetite.

 SAFETY CONSIDERATIONS: On occasion people report headaches or nausea from taking DLPA.
 Certain people should avoid all forms of phenylalanine supplements, such as anyone with high blood pressure and women who are pregnant or lactating.
 It should not be used by anyone taking MAO inhibitor antidepressants - combining phenylalanine and MAO inhibitors can lead to dangerously high blood pressure.
 Young children, anyone with psychosis, and those suffering from malignant melanoma or the condition known as phenylketonuria, a genetic disorder of phenylalanine metabolism, should also not take phenylalanine supplements.